Enterprise Data Visualization Design System

 • Training new users was time-consuming due to UX inconsistencies

-This wasn’t just a technology upgrade — it was a strategic redesign grounded in UX research and system scalability.
+This wasn’t just a technology upgrade.
+It was a strategic redesign grounded in UX research and system scalability.

 Research & Discovery